 The West Entrance of Yellowstone is located in West Yellowstone, another small town of Montana with about 1000 residents.

 Gardiner felt like it was trapped in that era when Yellowstone first opened up.
-But as an entrance that was built later, West Yellowstone just felt more modern.
+But as an entrance that was built later, West Yellowstone is the perfect combination of modern and rustic charm.

 Staying in West Yellowstone is inevitable on your trip if you decide to stay outside the park.
-That is because the west entrance is closest to some of the biggest attractions in Yellowstone such as the Grand Prismatic Spring (GPS) and Old Faithful Geyser.
+The west entrance is closest to some of the biggest attractions in Yellowstone such as the Grand Prismatic Spring (GPS) and Old Faithful Geyser.

 Best Vacation Rental in West Yellowstone – Burnt Hole Cabin